-*Note: The 100% Free Heat Exchanger Warranty is one that has never had to be invoked.
+*Note: Has only been invoked one time - and we initiated it because our quality control determined that the heat exchanger was okay and should not have be condemned.
 But other companies that swore that there was no breach in the heat exchanger that Vincent’s discovered have learned recipes for ‘preparing crow’ when they were later shown by the Vincent’s tech where the breach in the heat exchanger was.

 About Daniel Squires